 Leads: Cassie Soliday and Emily Beaver

-This subcommittee hosts online panels (including our Fireside Chats) that offer professional advice for TAG writers, and organizes various mentorship opportunities.
+This subcommittee hosts online panels (including our Fireside Chats) that offer professional advice for TAG writers and organize various mentorship opportunities.

 - Staffing